Estimating the Size of a Burn

 British Columbia Specific Information

 Burns can be serious injuries.
-If you have a serious burn injury, call 9-1-1 right away.
+If you have a serious burn injury, call 9-1-1.
 For more information, or if you are not sure if you should contact a health care provider, call 8-1-1.

 Smoke inhalation is also a serious injury and requires medical attention right away.
-For more information, see the World Health Organization handout on the Management of Burns.
+For more information on burns, visit World Health Organization: Burns.

 Overview